cursorless-dev/cursorless/docs/user/customization.md

 If you'd like to map a voice command to toggle the hats, have a look at https://youtu.be/oWUJyDgz63k

-Using the command server you can also specify if the hat should be on or of with a true/false value
+Using the command server you can also specify if the hats should be on or of with a true/false value

 ```talon
 hats on:  user.run_rpc_command("cursorless.toggleDecorations", true)